matmen/fbot/README.md

-# fbot-rewrite
+# fbot

+Another Meme Discord Bot using Discord.JS

+## How do i add this Bot to my Server?

-add fbot to your discord server at fbot.menchez.me
+1) You can go to [this](http://bit.ly/add-fbot) Link and add fbot directly to your Server.

+or

+2) You can set it up yourself doing this:

+### Installing to your Local Machine